wptide/docs/docs/installation/setup.md

 | `API_KEY` | The API key used locally to authenticate the `audit-server` user. |
 | `API_SECRET` | The API secret used locally to authenticate the `audit-server` user. |

-For local development you have to manually set the `API_KEY` and `API_SECRET` for the `audit-server` user, which will automatically update the user meta values when `make api.setup` is ran.
-If you are running Tide in production, then you can access the auto generated key and secret from the `audit-server` user profile.
+To make local development simple we have added values for the `API_KEY` and `API_SECRET` associated with the `audit-server` user, which will automatically update the user meta values when `make api.setup` is ran.
+However, you are free to change these values and we encourage you to, especially if you plan on deploying to the cloud.

+If you are running Tide in production, then you can access the auto generated key and secret from the `audit-server` user's profile after you setup the API and before you deploy the Kubernetes clusters.

-Now install the dependencies as follows:
+Install the dependencies as follows:

 ```
 $ make api.composer